UHIN/ccda-parser-library/readme.md

 ```

-will be converted into this array:
+will be converted into this JSON object:

 ```json
 {